stefanrueger/urboot/docs/makeoptions.md

    a consequence, LIN/UARTs can create almost all baud rates well within 1% of quantisation error with far fewer blind spots.
 Urboot bootloaders for these parts make use of that automagically.
    The setting of `UART2X` takes no effect for these parts when working with fixed baud rates.
-   `AUTOBAUD` though works exactly as for the other classic parts, ie, the number of samples will be either set to 8 or 16 depending on the setting of `UART2X` as described above.
+   `AUTOBAUD` though works exactly as it does for normal USARTs of other classic parts, ie, the number of samples will be either set to 8 or 16 depending on the setting of `UART2X` as described above.

    `SWIO=1` creates code for software I/O. That is not only useful for those MCUs that don't have a UART, but also for those combinations of `F_CPU` and `BAUD_RATE` where a UART would create